thrutheframe/Donki_project/README.md

     - BMG / clone gears
     - M3 screws, etc
 4. Easy maintenance;
-    - quick access to the gears and clean with a brush
+    - quick access to the gears and clean with a brush.
     - clog or jam can be qiuckly resolved.
+    - open area for the motor to cool better
 5. Allow an ecosystem of mounts, sensors, probe and fanduct to be easily design to work with it.

 \
-\
-There are 2 versions of Donki.
+The Donki comes in two versions:
 1. The conventional flat mount, and
 2. The vertical mount with the clip and lock hotend bracket.

 In addition, Donki will also have its own Tiki4 mount system.
 It can be used on stock V-wheel carriage of the CR10/Ender printers or linear rails carriage.